 The P/E ratio shows how much investors can invest in a stock to recoup one dollar of earnings.
 In other words, it shows how much people will pay for every dollar a company earns.
 The ratio is calculated by dividing the most recent share price by the most recent EPS.

-What are good stocks to buy in 2016?
+What are good stocks to buy in 2017?

 One of the best stocks to buy that wasn't in the list above is Apple Inc. (Nasdaq: AAPL).
 The most valuable tech company in the world consistently beats earnings expectations and sells some of the most innovative and in-demand tech products.
 In fact, Apple sold 78.3 million iPhone 7 units last quarter, beating expectations of 77 million.
 AAPL stock has a low P/E ratio of 16.7, meaning it's trading for cheap right now and is poised to rally higher in 2017.